ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

   Frequency should be unsigned as a signed value does not make sense in this context. `int` also does not have a guaranteed size.

+- **Add** a return value to the `i2c_frequency` which indicates the frequency that the peripheral was configured to.

+  The frequency requested may not be supported by the I2C peripheral, the peripheral will select the nearest supported frequency instead, this selected frequency will be returned to inform the caller of the difference.

 - **Change** the `stop` parameter for the transfer function from an `int` value to a `bool` value.

   This function argument does not make sense as an `int` value other than for outdated compatibility reasons, the `bool` value expresses the intent more accurately.